 The advantages of custom software

-In this article, we will explore the main benefits and disadvantages of custom software in comparison to standard software, and when & why to use each.
+In this article, we will explore the main benefits and disadvantages of custom software and when & why to use each.

 What is custom software?